(Amazon UK link) |

 The other voice is that of Siena, a wealthy career-woman in her mid-thirties, in about 2004.
 She too is happily married, and very busy with a successful fashion-orientated writing column, and potential TV show.
 However her husband is increasingly eager to slow down and start a family.
 Siena sees how disruptive children can be, and how depressed some mothers become, and keeps putting it off...

-So the novel follows each woman in their very different lifestyles, as they are challenged by the thought of breaking out of the life they have always known.
+So the novel follows each of these women in their very different lifestyles, as they are challenged by the thought of breaking out of the life they have always known.

 No comments: